 IIE manages the fellowships and payments to fellows.
 Host institutions are strongly encouraged to provide cost-share to cover the fellow's costs while in the host country.
 These costs include daily meals, lodging and transportation to and from the host country airport and to and from campus to the site of lodging.

-To be considered for Round 2 of fellowships, a scholar application with letter of reference and an African institution project request with letter of support needed to be received online at IIE by July 21, 2014.
-For Round 2, selection decisions will be made at the end of September 2014, and the project visit itself can begin as early as December 2014.
-All project visits must be completed by the end of August 2015.
+To be considered for Round 3 of fellowships, a scholar application with letter of reference and an African institution project request with letter of support need to be received online at IIE by December 8, 2014.
+For Round 3, selection decisions will be made by the end of March 2015.
+A relatively small number of fellowships will be available.
+The project visit can begin as early as May 2015, and the visit must be completed by the end of August 2015.

 Log in to the online project request to apply.